One of my best friends and biggest fans often bugs me about deleting things from my gallery.

 I do it because I choose where I want to head to in the future, and if something I did in the past feels off (sort of like an embarrassing high school photo), I tuck it away.

 Sometimes I delete it from my computer altogether.
-Sometimes I shred the actual physical artwork and throw it into the fire.
+Sometimes I shred the actual physical artwork and throw it in the fire.

 It doesn't matter if someone adores it.